iSteve-O/homebridge-multiswitcheroo/README.md

 # Homebridge-MultiSwitcheroo
 User defined switches for http requests.
-Simple on/off or multiswitch radio buttons.
-Useful for lights, A/V systems, home automation, and includes live status!
+Simple on/off or multiswitch devices.
+Useful for lights, A/V systems, home automation, and includes live status polling & parsing custom responses!

 ## Switch Types

 ### Switch (standard on/off)
 Meant to be used as a simple on/off switch.
- ==> light, projector, fan, etc.
+ ==> api accessible light, outlet, fan, etc.

+ Define your `Switcheroo` with whatever `name` you want to appear in the home app.

+Then, set the appropriate `statusUrl` to call for the status at the set `pollingInterval` (default `3000`).

+The `statusPattern` is a regular expression string (regexp) sought in the response from the server to get an accurate status for each switch (see the `Mute` switch in the `MultiSwitcheroo` config example below for a really good example of a complex pattern where an unknown number is present in the string).

+Set the `onUrl` & `offUrl` as appropriate.
+Must be the full URL, including `http://` & port.

+The `manufacturer`, `model`, and `serialNumber` are all optional, but it is best to set them.
+Controller for HomeKit will throw errors about duplicate serial numbers if you have multiple devices using `DEFAULT-SERIAL`.
+Plus, it's fun to set these with your name!

+Currently only built to support the `GET` http method.

 ```
 {